Expo 2020: Yekaterinburg Expo

 The Russian bid The Global Mind would have run from 1 May to 31 October, and would have been the second-largest expo (after 2010 in Shanghai) and was intended to "survey world opinion through seven universal questions".

 İzmir Expo

 The Turkish bid had a theme of New Routes to a Better World / Health for All and would have run from 30 April to 31 October.
-A Health for All symposium was held in October 2013 for BIE delegates and was to discuss health issues across the world.
-Izmir had beat Ankara in securing government support for the bid.
+A Health for All symposium was held in October 2013 for BIE delegates and was to discuss health issues across the world. İzmir had beat Ankara in securing government support for the bid.

 São Paulo Expo

 A Brazilian expo would have been called Power of Diversity, Harmony for Growth, run from 15 May to 15 November, and would have covered 502 hectares.

 Other cities

 Other participating cities and countries that were not selected for the final voting process to host Expo 2020, or did not submit bids for consideration by the BIE: